-- a) Development will respect and reinforce the following general physical patterns and character: - Patterns of street, blocks and lanes, parks and public building sites that provide good connections to the surrounding streets and open spaces - i.
+- a) Development will respect and reinforce the following general physical patterns and character: - Patterns of street, blocks and lanes, parks, and public building sites that provide good connections to the surrounding streets and open spaces - i.
 General size and configuration of lots - ii.
 Heights, massing, scale and type of dwelling unit compatible with nearby residential properties - iii.
 Lot sizes and densities - iv.
 Setback of buildings - v.
-Continuation of special landscape or built form features that contribute to the unique character of the adjoining lands - b) The construction of energy and water efficient buildings shall be encouraged. - c) A high-quality design aesthetic is encouraged for all development and new construction. - d) Council may adopt design guidelines in the future that will be used to assess and review development applications.
+Continuation of special landscape or built form features that contribute to the unique character of the adjoining lands - b) Encourage the construction of energy and water efficient buildings. - Encourage the construction of universally accessible and/or visitable buildings and residential units. - d) Encourage a high-quality design aesthetic for all development and new construction. - e) Council may adopt design guidelines in the future that will be used to assess and review development applications.